 - Your knowledge of the school curriculum and current educational issues

 - Your commitment to securing relevant experience and knowledge to support your application

-Further experience of working with children, for example helping with a sports team, drama group, or youth club, is desirable.
+However, some experience of working with children, for example helping with a sports team, drama group, or youth club, is beneficial.

 Personal and Professional Skills and Attributes